rjalif199/playground/img-to-ascii/README.md

-# Converts image into ASCII representaion by using given char set
+# Converts image to ASCII representation by using given char set

 ```
 $ ./app --help